 The trans-Atlantic race has been billed as the world’s toughest endurance race.
-Which is of course overstating things a bit – no, not the ‘world’s toughest bit’ the ‘trans-Atlantic' bit.
+Which is of course overstating things a bit – no, not the ‘world’s toughest’ bit – the ‘trans-Atlantic’ bit.
 The race doesn’t even go the whole way – it starts just off the coast of Africa (at the Canary Islands) and finishes just off the coast of South America (in Barbados).
-Sure that still makes it about about 5000 km long.
+Sure, that still makes it about about 5000 kilometres long.

 But that’s only a bit longer than say walking from Sydney to Perth, or from Cape Reinga to Bluff five times.
 Yes you’re towing a ton of food but you’re not doing it yourself.
-There’s two people in each boat.
+There are two people in each boat.
 You only have to row half the way.

 The first rowing race across the Atlantic was held in 1997, and won by two kiwis – Rob Hamill and Phil Stubbs.
 In 2001 Rob was back to defend the title but had to withdraw after breaking his hand trying to stop a fight just a few days before the start.
 Then there was a crew mutiny and … but I digress.
 The important thing is that two kiwi guys from Auckland came first.

-3. I hate getting out of bed (2 hours on 2 hours off rowing schedule means getting out of bed 6 times a day.
+3. I hate getting out of bed.
+(A 2 hours on, 2 hours off rowing schedule means getting out of bed 6 times a day.
 Can’t fool me.)

 4. I don’t know how to row.

-People sometimes ask me about what was the hardest thing about the rowing race.
+People sometimes ask me what the hardest thing about the rowing race was.
 If by that they mean when was the time that I was most likely to quit then this time was pretty much it.
 It’s when you first have a big idea that it’s easiest to kill it.
 It just didn’t make any sense to even consider taking part in the race any further.
 Particularly not when Mega Home Makeover 3 was about to start.

-First part of taking on a project is making sure that all the stakeholders are onboard.
-First there was Mum to deal with, who I hardly need to mention was violently opposed – strangely even after I pointed out that my plan would at least got me out of the house.
+The first part of taking on a project is making sure that all the stakeholders are on-board.
+First there was Mum to deal with, who I hardly need to mention was violently opposed – strangely even after I pointed out that my plan would at least get me out of the house.
 To resolve our increasingly fierce arguments we agreed that we needed arbitration.
-Her idea was that we would wrote in to a TV show that we were great fans of (How’s Life) and let them decide if taking part in the next trans-Atlantic rowing race was a good idea or not.
+Her idea was that we would write in to a TV show that we were great fans of (How’s Life) and let them decide if taking part in the next trans-Atlantic rowing race was a good idea or not.
 They thought it was.

 We start building a boat.
 I enlist the help of some brilliant Auckland University professors to optimise our rowing route.
 I struggle to find a rowing partner – you might be surprised how few people think rowing across the ocean is a good idea.
 We finally get the boat into the water.